Yorko/yorko.github.io/_pages/cv.md

 *06.2024 – current*

-Building GenAI prototypes for customers to drive sales.
+Co-building GenAI prototypes with customers, to drive revenue for both customers and Google.

 #### Principal Machine Learning Scientist, RELX/Elsevier